opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ![Options context menu]({{site.url}}{{site.baseurl}}/assets/media/blog-images/2023-07-20-alert-anomaly-visual.md/dashboard-options-context-menu.png)
 ##### Figure 1.
 Interface showing dashboard panel with **Options** context menu

 Regardless of whether you choose Alerting or Anomaly Detection, certain information, based on the visualization's data, about alerts and anomalies is automatically populated.
 Optionally, instead of creating a new monitor or detector, you can associate existing monitors or detectors.
-Learn more about the workflow in the respective OpenSearch documentation, [Alerting visualizations and dashboards]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/dashboards-alerting/) and [Anomaly detection visualizations and dashboards]({{site.url}}{{site.baseurl}}/observing-your-data/ad/dashboards-anomaly-detection/).
+The following tutorials guide you through these workflows.

 ### Adding a detector through a visualization